HomeBlogHeat PumpsWhy Heat Pump Coil Cleaning is Crucial for BC Homeowners

 How Much Does Professional Heat Pump Coil Cleaning Cost in BC?

 In the Lower Mainland and Fraser Valley, professional heat pump coil cleaning typically costs vary depending on the scope of work.
 The final price depends on whether just the outdoor coil is being cleaned or if it is a full service that includes the more complex and less accessible indoor evaporator coil.
+Our article on Boiler vs Heat Pump: Which Is Right for Your Surrey Home? covers this topic in depth.

 The cost of service is influenced by a few key factors.
 The primary one is the scope of work.
 A basic cleaning of just the outdoor condenser coil will be at the lower end of the price range.
 A full service that includes a deep clean of the indoor evaporator coil will cost more due to the increased complexity and time required.
 The accessibility of your indoor unit also plays a role; a unit in a spacious basement is easier to service than one in a cramped attic or crawlspace.
 Severely impacted coils that require more intensive cleaning may also increase the cost.